The tyrant in his body is but the slave of the tyrant in his soul.

 Wadjda

 I gotta be honest.
 Before I started this project it had not occurred to me that there was the possibility of a film coming out of Saudi Arabia.
 I was wrong.
 There are two lovely Saudi films on this list - Wadjda and Barakah Meets Barakah.
 However, I should point out that they were made before MBS’s hostile takeover.
 I imagine the possibilities for expression are severely reduced now from what they were when those films were made.
-If the sportswashing is working on you, your probably not reading this anyway.
+If the sportswashing is working on you, you’re probably not reading this anyway.
 Two of the films are about a conflict which we have mostly forgotten in the last decade - Yemen.
 I don’t know anything about it, other than that the Houthis are there.
 I’ll try to learn something.

 Theeb